|

 kept the fire going as long as the wood lasted, while catching up on

+my reading.
 As the sun began to set,

 the fog opened up, providing some spectacular views.
 On his way home